FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_uninstall_multiple_nodes/readme.md

 # RPC uninstall-multiple-nodes

-This RPC uninstalls multiple devices at once.
-It uses the default uninstall-node RPC.
+This RPC uninstalls multiple devices at once using the default **uninstall-node RPC**.
 Devices are uninstalled in parallel.

-## RPC Examples
+## RPC examples

 ### Successful example